martinpiz097/MuPlayer/README.md

 # MuPlayer
-Music player library in pure Java.
+Music musicPlayer library in pure Java.

 ## Note:
     To compile the project you must execute "mvn clean install" command to